impb-ethz/pep2pro/README.md

 * treatment
 * replicate
 * fraction

-if not specified as e.g. --experiement mytestexperiment --genotype col0 etc. you will be prompted.
+if not specified during script initiation, e.g. --experiement mytestexperiment --genotype col0 etc., you will be prompted for the input.

 ## License
 The msparser library is subject to the licese agreement of Mascot, s.
 Mascot Parser Licence Agreement at http://www.matrixscience.com/msparser_download.html